daniele-athome/hass-config/README.md

 ## Software setup

-All software is installed through hand-crafted Ansible recipes.
+All software is installed through handcrafted Ansible recipes.
 Home Assistant runs on Debian GNU/Linux using a virtualenv.

 ## Packages